 - – Knee symptoms that interfere with one’s ability to have a normal social and/or professional life

-For patients who continue to experience one or more of the aforementioned reasons for knee replacement surgery after trying nonsurgical methods, having the affected knee replaced may be the next step.
+Patients may continue to experience one or more of these issues after trying nonsurgical methods.
+In these cases, having the affected knee replaced may be the next step.

 There are two main types of knee replacement surgery: total knee replacement (TKR) and partial knee replacement (PKR).
 Both types of surgery involve removing damaged parts of the joint and replacing them with plastic and metal components in order to improve knee function.

 When there is damage to only one part of the joint, partial knee replacement may be sufficient to alleviate a patient’s symptoms or to postpone the need for a total knee replacement.
 If more than one part of the knee joint is affected, however, total knee replacement will likely be necessary to effectively treat the individual’s symptoms.